 The division of the diocese into seven deaneries and 56 parishes in illustrated by the accompanying map.
 The actual catholic population of the diocese is about 225,000.
 Four large urban areas are included: Naas, Newbridge, Portlaoise and Carlow.

 The Churches of the Diocese include a great variety in architectural style from the thirteenth century Duiske Abbey (Parish Church of Graignamanagh) to the Church of the Irish Martyrs (1997) in Ballycane, Naas.

 The territory of the diocese includes County Carlow and parts of Counties Kildare, Laois, Offaly, Wicklow, Kilkenny and Wexford.

 Archdioceses and Dioceses of Ireland published by the Irish Catholic Bishops’ Conference (Veritas, Dublin, 2000).

 The Churches of Kildare and Leighlin 2000 A.D. with drawings by John Duffy and text edited by John McEvoy (Éditions du Signe, Strassbourg, 2001)

 Diocese of Kildare & Leighlin

-Kildare & Leighlin is one of the 26 Irish Dioceses, it has 56 parishes divided into seven deaneries.
+Kildare & Leighlin is one of the 26 Irish Dioceses, it has 56 parishes divided into three deaneries.
 It has an estimated Catholic population of over 200,000.